contentnetwork/contentcoin/README.md

 The required packages are the names for each toolchain on apt.
 Depending on your distro, they may have different names.

-Using `depends` might also be easier to compile BlogCoin on Windows than using MSYS.
+Using `depends` might also be easier to compile ContentCoin on Windows than using MSYS.
 Activate Windows Subsystem for Linux (WSL) with a distro (for example Ubuntu), install the apt build-essentials and follow the `depends` steps as depicted above.

 The produced binaries still link libc dynamically.
 If the binary is compiled on a current distribution, it might not run on an older distribution with an older installation of libc.
 Passing `-DBACKCOMPAT=ON` to cmake will make sure that the binary will run on systems having at least libc version 2.17.

-## Installing BlogCoin from a package
+## Installing ContentCoin from a package

 * Docker